coccon/proffastpylot/docs/usage.md

 It is a ready to use example where all needed input files are downloaded and created automatically.

-**Executing PROFFAST with the prfPylot takes two steps**:
+### Executing PROFFAST with the PROFFASTpylot takes two steps
 1. Create an input file with the required information
-2. Execute prfPylot via a Python script.
+2. Execute PROFFASTpylot via a Python script.

 Both steps will be explained in more detail, in the following.